-The Red Pencil partnered with Diamanta, an organization based in Ayachuco, Peru, to help bring the power of arts therapy to young girls and women who have suffered the aftermath of war and conflict.
+The Red Pencil (International) partnered with Diamanta, an organization based in Ayachuco, Peru, to help bring the benefits of art therapy to youths, young girls and women who have suffered the aftermath of war and conflict.
 The political conditions of the country and especially this region have left deep scars in the lives of the local people.
 They are always living in fear experience and consequently they trust no one.

-The mission brought together a multi-disciplinary team working alongside the arts therapist to enhance the psychosocial support of participants at different centres.
-The intention was to integrate this form of therapy into Diamanta’s framework of support to the young girls and women.
-The therapy sessions that were conducted used group arts therapy modality followed by staff training sessions.
+The mission brought together a multi-disciplinary team working alongside the art therapist to enhance the psychosocial support of participants at different centres.
+The intention was to integrate this form of therapy into Diamanta’s framework of support to the youths and young women.
+The therapy sessions that were conducted used group art therapy modality followed by Train-the-Trainer sessions.
 The mission was a Residency one that took place in a time period of 6 months.

 Our work here

 Number of missions: 2